create3000/x_ite/docs/_posts/reference/browser-services.md

 #### String **getBrowserProperty** (*String name*)

-Returns a browser property with the corresponding name.
+Returns a browser property with the corresponding *name*.

 ##### Browser Properties